 Michael Nelson is an art historian and an active field archaeologist studying the ancient architecture of the Mediterranean.
-For more than a decade, he has been a member of an international team of scholars excavating at Omrit, a Roman and Early Byzantine site in northern Israel.
+Since 2001, he has been a member of an international team of scholars excavating at Omrit, a Roman and Early Byzantine site in northern Israel.
 Currently, his research focuses on the well-preserved temple complex at Omrit and its three Corinthian temples.
 His interests include the use and reception of Roman religious architecture and temple sculpture in the fringe areas of the empire and the transmission of stoneworking techniques.
-He also works at Leukos, a Roman and Early Byzantine port settlement on the Greek island of Karpathos in the Dodecanese.
+He also recently completed an archaeological field survey at Leukos, a Roman and Early Byzantine port settlement on the Greek island of Karpathos in the Dodecanese.
 His research here explores insular settlement archaeology in relation to seaborne trade.

 Michael @ People@QC